bupt-ai-cz/LLVIP/README.md

   ```
   python val.py --data --img 1280 --weights last.pt --data LLVIP.yaml
   ```
   Remember to put the trained model in the same folder as `val.py`.
-You can directly use our trained model for evaluation, see `./infrared.pt` for infrared data and `./visible.pt` for visible data.
 ### Results
 We retrained and tested Yolov5l and Yolov3 on the updated dataset(30976 images).
 |model |      |Yolov5l|      |      |Yolov3|      |